if-ivan-else/tldrfeed/README.md

 # TLDRFEED

-TLDR;
+TL;DR;

 `tldrfeed` is a simple JSON feed reader service.

+tldrfeed was developed as part of programming challenge exercise for Confluent.

 ## Problem

 We want to make a feed reader system.
 We will have 3 entities in the system: Users, Feeds, Articles.
 It should support the following operations:

 1. Subscribe/Unsubscribe a User to a Feed
 2. Add Articles to a Feed
 3. Get all Feeds a Subscriber is following
 4. Get Articles from the set of Feeds a Subscriber is following

 ## Requirements

 1. Write a service with HTTP endpoints that allow items 1-4 from above
 2. It should handle multiple concurrent clients
 3. It should persist data across restarts
 4. Supply a README explaining your choices and how to run/test your service

 ### Clarifications